scieloorg/search-books/README.md

 search-books
 ===============

-iAHx Search Interface for SciELO Book
+Configuration files and templates for SciELO Books search.